 A colt usually becomes fertile between 18 and 24 months, or 1 and a half – 2 years old.

 What is the difference between a colt and a pony?

 A pony is a type of horse that is less than 14.2 hands, while a colt is a young male horse.
-A colt may sometimes be referred to as a pony, however a pony does not automatically refer to a colt.
+A colt may sometimes be referred to as a pony, however, a pony does not automatically refer to a colt.

 A female horse or pony that is four years old or younger is referred to as a filly.
-Fillies are a term that may be used to female racehorses that are up to 5 years old in some racing organizations.
+Fillies are a term that may be used for female racehorses that are up to 5 years old in some racing organizations.

 What is the difference between a filly and a mare?